 To set most at ease, the APUS will be fully compatible with AM4 motherboards, with only a BIOS updated needed for newer CPU support.
 This lowers the cost of entry into the Ryzen platform, with tremendous upgrade options available later on.

 Zen APUs are coming in Febuary which feature the Global Foundries 14nm process found in the current generation Ryzen CPUs.
 Both models will feature quad cores, but the Ryzen 5 2400G features SMT, a base clock of 3.6GHz/boost clock of 3.9GHz and 11 Vega CUs for $169.
-The Ryzen 3 2200G will lack SMT, be clocked at 3.5GHz/ boosts up to [...]
+The Ryzen 3 2200G will lack SMT, be clocked at 3.5GHz/ boosts [...]

 AMD’s former Radeon Technology Group Chief, Raja Koduri, has had an eventful week.
 After Hexus recently reported on an internal memo Koduri sent to his staff announcing his departure from AMD, Intel recently sent out a press release announcing that Koduri has joined Intel’s newly formed Core and Visual Computing Group.